IllI/solarshrinewiki/RENDER_DEPLOYMENT.md

 First, make sure your repository includes these essential files:
 - `Dockerfile` - Simple configuration for Wiki.js
-- `render.yaml` - Render deployment configuration
+- `render.yaml` - Render deployment configuration with PostgreSQL database
 - `IMPORT_HOMEPAGE.md` - Instructions for importing the homepage after deployment

 Push these files to your GitHub repository.